 Known as the official holiday of Cornwall, St. Piran’s Day honors the patron saint of tin miners on March 5, an important industry in the region.
-Cornwall is the southwesternmost county in England and the homeland of the Cornish people.
+Cornwall is in the southwesternmost peninsula in England and the homeland of the Cornish people.
 With a unique culture and language, Cornwall retains a strong sense of identity.
 St. Piran’s Day honors the legend of the saint who, after being thrown into the sea in Ireland, miraculously drifted ashore in Cornwall and blessed the local miners with the secrets of tin extraction.
 The holiday is celebrated with parades, re-enactments, and parties.

 History of St. Piran’s Day